 - Element type: The most common target element types in remeshing are triangles and quadrangles.
 Triangle meshes are usually easier to produce, while in quadrangular remeshing one often has to content oneself with results that are only quad-dominant.
 Note that in principle any quadrangle mesh can be converted trivially into a triangle mesh by inserting a diagonal into each quadrangle.
-On the other hand, triangle meshes can be converted to quads by splitting each triangle at its barycenter into three new triangles (1-to-3 split) and discarding the original mesh edges. - Element shape: Elements can be classified as being either isotropic or anisotropic.
-The shape of isotropic elements is close to circular, thus a triangle/quadrangle is isotropic if it is close to equilateral/square.
-For triangles this "roundness" can be measured by dividing the length of the shortest edge by the radius of the circumcircle, see [She97].
-Anisotropic elements typically are aligned with the principal curvature directions of the surface (see Chapter 5).
-Anisotropic meshes usually need fewer elements than their isotropic pendants to achieve the same approximation quality.
-Furthermore anisotropic elements better express the structure of geometric primitives (plane, cylinders, spheres, ...) inherent in many technical models.
-Isotropic elements on the other hand are sometimes favored in numerical applications (FEM), as the uniform shape of their elements often leads to a better conditioning of the resulting systems, see [She02] for a more detailed discussion.
+Converting a triangle mesh into a quadrangle mesh can be performed either trivially by barycentric subdivision (splitting each triangle into three quadrangles by inserting its barycenter and linking it to edge midpoints), or by splitting each triangle at its barycenter into three new triangles (1-to-3 split) and discarding the original mesh edges. - Element shape: Elements can be classified as being either isotropic or anisotropic.
+The shape of isotropic elements is locally uniform in all directions.
+Ideally, it is close to circular, thus a triangle/quadrangle is isotropic if it is close to equilateral/square.
+For triangles this "roundness" can be measured by dividing the length of the shortest edge by the circumcircle radius, see [She97].
+Isotropic elements are favored in numerical applications